jhgarner/app-for-EMC/README.md

 EMCApp
 ======

-The android app for the Empire Minecraft website
+The android app for the Empire Minecraft website.
+This is the new and working version.
-NOTE: Currently in a complete rewrite in the Versio-2 brance.